What is Distressed Debt Investing?

 In a loan-to-own situation, the distressed fund offers to structure a new loan for the company before it actually defaults on its existing obligations, usually at very expensive terms.

-The lender is aware of the default risk, but even if the borrower defaults, a part of the lending strategy was to ultimately be converted into equity.
+The lender is aware of the default risk, but even if the borrower defaults, a part of the lending strategy was to be converted into equity ultimately.
 In either case, the lender receives a high yield, but the potential upside is greater under equity conversion.